nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - [<span style="color:#e46c0a">`video_name_1`, `video_name_2`, `video_name_3`, ...</span>](#video-name-format): The names of videos
   - Must belong to existing videos in the lecture specified in `lecture_name`
+  - Must not contain duplicates
-  - For `mark`, must not contain duplicates
+  - For `mark`, must not already be marked
+  - For `unmark` for 1 video, must not already be unmarked
 - [<span style="color:#e46c0a">`module_code`</span>](#module-code): The code of the module
   - Must belong to an existing module in Le Tracker
 - [<span style="color:#e46c0a">`lecture_name`</span>](#lecture-name): The name of the lecture